![]() |

 function with the proper parameters: data, size and ingress timestamp split into seconds and nanoseconds field.

-Inherently, the fetching and exchangeing of the ingress and egress timestamps with the flexPTP core fall also in the scope of the NSD module.
+Inherently, the fetching and exchanging of the ingress and egress timestamps with the flexPTP core fall also in the scope of the NSD module.

 nsd_lwip.c, nsd_etherlib.c : Sample NSD implementations for lwIP and EtherLib network stacks.

-This is the low level driver that controls the hardware clock.
-We found that in general, hardware clocks can be tuned by altering a so called frequency tuning code word.
-Usually the code word is an addend of a high-precision frequency divider in the clock's core.
+Such hardware clocks can be tuned by altering a so called frequency tuning code word.
+The actual tuning value, a code word is an addend of a high-precision frequency divider in the clock's core.
 The code word is directly proportional with the output frequency.
 That's why we decided to represent 0 frequency with a zero and the maximum frequency with a 0xFFFFFFFF

 ( \(2^{32}-1\)) 32 bits code word.
 The former phrase in the form of a function: